isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/translation.md

+---
+title: Translate content
+description: Learn how to Translate content
+---

 # Translate content {#id1645H700L67}

 AEM Guides comes with powerful capabilities that enable you to translate your content into multiple languages.
 Both, human and machine translation workflows are supported by AEM Guides.